JoGorska/mileage-tracker/README.md

 ## Existing Features

-### Navbar
+### Navbar and Footer

-+ Fixed Navbar with Home and Contact Us buttons to allow the user easy access to all pages.
-+ Collapsed navbar on smaller devices to wrap in all options and assure better navbar design.
++ Navbar and footer has been copied from Bootstrap components and adjusted to the needs of the project
++ Navbar collapses into a hamburger button for easy navigation on mobile devices.
++

 ### Home page